 Make sure to follow the guidelines in the sling or carrier packaging.
 Some carriers are intended for older children who are able to hold up their heads.

-Make it a habit to regularly examine your carrier before putting your baby into it.
+Make it a habit to regularly examine your carrier for damage before putting your baby into it.

 Protect your baby from the environment.
 Make sure that their legs are covered and warm in cool weather.
 When their legs are uncovered, make sure that sunscreen is applied if you will be outside.

-To learn how to use your new carrier or sling, practice with a doll or ask for help.
+Practice with a doll to learn how to use your new carrier or sling.
+Or ask for help.
 You can also use a mirror to make sure that your baby appears safe and secure.